Pr0fe5s0r/CoinEX-Unity-SDK/README.md

 - **await CoinEX.ERC20.SendERC20To(string account, string contractaddress)**
         - By using this function we can do ERC20 transaction by Metamask.

+- **await CoinEX.ERC20.CreateERC20(string name, string amount, string symbol, string decimals)**
+        - By using this function create our own ERC20 inside the game.

 **ERC721 Function's:**

 - **await CoinEX.ERC721.GetERC721BalanceOf(string account, string contractaddress)**